Vincent Guignery: Boulogne

-In his first season with Boulogne, Guignery played 31 league games as the team finished the season in 11th position.
+In his first season with Boulogne, Guignery played 31 league games, and the team finished the season in 11th position.
 In Guignery's second season, the team finished top of the CFA Group A by two points, winning promotion to the Championnat National.
-The team also managed to reach the quarter-finals of the Coupe de France.
+The team also reached the quarter-finals of the Coupe de France.

 In the club's first season back in the National division, they achieved a comfortable 6th-placed finish with Guignery playing 28 games in the league.
-In the summer of 2006, Boulogne decided not to renew Guignery's contract and he returned to the CFA, signing for Quevilly.
+In the summer of 2006, Boulogne decided not to renew Guignery's contract, and he returned to the CFA, signing for Quevilly.

 Quevilly

-Guignery's first season with Quevilly was largely uneventful, with the team securing safety by seven points ahead of Pontivy, finishing 14th in the CFA Group D. For the 2007–08 term the team was moved to the CFA Group A and the season was more successful for the club as they finished 3rd behind Pacy Vallée-d'Eure and FC Rouen, missing out on the league title and promotion by six points.
-Guignery's performances in the lower leagues had again alerted professional clubs and in July 2008, he signed for Championnat National side AS Beauvais Oise.
+Guignery's first season with Quevilly was largely uneventful, with the team securing safety seven points ahead of Pontivy, finishing 14th in the CFA Group D. For the 2007–08 term, the team was moved to the CFA Group A, and the season was more successful for the club as they finished 3rd behind Pacy Vallée-d'Eure and FC Rouen, missing out on the league title and promotion by six points.
+Guignery's performances in the lower leagues had again alerted professional clubs, and in July 2008, he signed for Championnat National side AS Beauvais Oise.